micmacIGN/micmac/src/uti_phgrm/TiePHistorical/README.md

 # *Historical pipeline* - tie-points extraction in diachronic images

-The algorithm uses a python implementation of the [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork) (Full paper PDF: [SuperGlue: Learning Feature Matching with Graph Neural Networks](https://arxiv.org/abs/1911.11763)) sparse point detector and matcher (see the license below).
+The algorithm uses a python implementation of the [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork) ([Full paper](https://arxiv.org/abs/1911.11763)) sparse point detector and matcher (see the license below).

 For more details about our algorithm, please see our publication, video, blog and vtutorials:
 * Zhang, L., Rupnik, E., Pierrot-Deseilligny, M. (2021).
 [Feature matching for multi-epoch historical aerial images](https://linktobeadded).
 ISPRS Journal of Photogrammetry and Remote Sensing.